lino-framework/book/docs/specs/vat.rst

        This is used only by sum fields.
 The values of all observed fields will be added, except inverted fields whose value will be subtracted.

-       Note that the booking direction (D or C) also counts.
-So if the observing sum field is DEBIT, observed CREDIT fields will automatically be subtracted (i.e. you must not prefix them with a "-").
+       Note that the booking direction (D or C) of the observed fields is ignored when computing the sum.

     .. attribute:: vat_regimes
     .. attribute:: vat_classes